This The Grizzled card game review was made after playing the game 9 times.

 What is The Grizzled?

-The Grizzled is a unique cooperative card game in which you are trying to simply survive World War I with your fellow soldiers.
-Your job isn’t to fight, but instead to outlast the fighting that is going on around you without giving in to your fears.
-The game is an homage to all of those who fought in World War I and is truly a co-op game unlike any other.
+The Grizzled is a unique cooperative card game in which you’re trying to simply survive World War I with your fellow soldiers.
+Your job isn’t to fight, but instead to outlast the fighting that is going on around you.

 The Grizzled Gameplay